thet/talk-ploneconf2023/talk-outline.md

   define it as `type=module` and thus we cannot directly import files in hocuspocus...

 - Is Plone ready to serve as backend for a collaboration editor?

--
+Or would be a high-performance store like redis better suited?